 Sec.
-514. Authorization to Tribal Commission to Adopt Standards and Rules for Class III Games.
+515. Authorization to Tribal Commission to Adopt Standards and Rules for Class III Games.

-Prior to the commencement of Class III gaming, and upon the concurrence of the State, the

-Tribe hereby authorizes the Tribal Commission to develop and adopt initial standards and rules of each Class III game, which shall be based upon those practiced in Nevada, including wagering or play.
-The State shall review all standards and rules for Class III games to ensure that they do not fundamentally alter the nature of the game, and to ensure the games will be conducted fairly, honestly and with integrity.
-Such initial standards and rules of each Class III game shall be listed in Appendix C of the Compact, and may be revised upon the concurrence of the Tribal Commission and the State.
-The right to object to such concurrence is subject to a prescriptive period of ten (10) days.
-(Added by Adopted: Effective:)
+Prior to the commencement of Class III gaming, the Tribe hereby authorizes the Tribal Commission to develop and adopt initial standards and rules of each Class III game, which shall be substantially similar to those practiced in Louisiana including wagering and play.
+The Tribal Commission and the State shall review all standards and rules for Class III games to ensure that they do not fundamentally alter the nature of the games, and to ensure the games will be conducted fairly, honestly and with integrity.
+Only rules for those Class III games which cannot at the time be offered or conducted by any other gaming entity in Louisiana shall be subject to concurrence by the State prior to the commencement of the game.
+Such initial standards and rules of each Class III game shall be listed in an Appendix to the Compact, and may be revised as authorized by the Compact.